Review of fluoridation science

 All of the panel members and ourselves conclude that the efficacy and safety of fluoridation of public water supplies, within the range of concentrations currently recommended by the Ministry of Heath, is assured.
 We conclude that the scientific issues raised by those opposed to fluoridation are not supported by the evidence.
 Our assessment suggests that it is appropriate, from the scientific perspective, that fluoridation be expanded to assist those New Zealand communities that currently do not benefit from this public health measure – particularly those with a high prevalence of dental caries.

 There were five members of the expert panel, all professors in scientific fields.
-There were also three international reviewers from Australia, the and ..
+There were also three international reviewers from Australia, the UK and Ireland..

 That’s a stunning stat, I had not seen before.